An Opinionated tox.ini File

 Automating our development tasks like this has a bunch of advantages:

-Tox isn’t just for tests!
+tox isn’t just for tests!
 Consider using it to standardise all of your project’s development tasks.
-For details of all the Tox concepts used here and more see my Tox tutorial.
+For details of all the tox concepts used here and more see my tox tutorial.